rag5495/waverider/README.md

 input array for the trained model, along with the list of mins and maxs of each individual 2-d array.

+The size of the sampling from the input image can be changed by altering the subSize:

+    13 | subSize = 32

+In order to change the input image, you can change between sample images 'sample_clean.png' and 'sample_noise.jpg', or any other images with dimensions that are multiples of 'subSize':

+    30 | Data = np.array(Image.open(*'sample_clean.png'*).convert('L'), int)

 #### ModelAWTP.py